SAGE (Safer Driving with Age)

 What is it?

-SAGE (Safer Driving with Age) is an award-winning programme designed by the Road Safety Partnership to provide older drivers with support, guidance and coaching so that they can continue driving for as long as it is safe to do so.
+SAGE (Safer Driving with Age) is an award-winning programme designed by the Road Safety Team to provide older drivers with support, guidance and coaching so that they can continue driving for as long as it is safe to do so.

 We know that we gain wisdom and experience as we mature, but we can also pick up some bad driving habits which we may not be aware of.
 Growing older involves many (perhaps unwelcome) physical changes, and some people do not have the good health and mobility that they had when they were younger.